 Maybe you need to put on the label, “FORGIVEN” today.
 There you will find freedom.
 Or maybe you need to stop throwing stones.
-It’s not your job anyways.
-When you discover the gravity of your own sin and come to realize what Jesus has done for ya…it wakes you up to the reality of MERCY.
-A game changer.
+It’s not your job anyway.
+When you discover the gravity of your sin and come to realize what Jesus has done for ya…it wakes you up to the reality of MERCY.
+A game-changer.
 You walk away with immense gratitude!

 HAVE YOU EVER FELT LIKE YOU DON’T MEASURE UP?
 THAT ALL OF YOUR FAULTS…YOUR SIN…IS DEEPLY EXPOSED?
 LIKE STONE THROWERS ARE LINING UP, WAITING THEIR TURN?
-HOW DOES IT FEEL TO BE FORGIVEN?
+HOW DOES IT FEEL TO KNOW FORGIVENESS?
 GO AHEAD AND SHARE ABOUT IT, BECAUSE MY FRIEND, YOU ARE!